-- 72. For the purposes of Article 21(8) of Regulation (EU) 2017/2402, the servicer should be considered to have well documented and adequate policies, procedures and risk management controls relating to servicing of exposures' where either of the following conditions is met: - (a) The servicer is an entity that is subject to prudential and capital regulation and supervision in the Union and such regulatory authorisations or permissions are deemed relevant to the servicing; - (b) The servicer is an entity that is not subject to prudential and capital regulation and supervision in the Union, and a proof of existence of well-documented and adequate policies and risk management controls is provided that also includes a proof of adherence to good market practices and reporting capabilities.
-The proof should be substantiated by an appropriate third party review, such as by a credit rating agency or external auditor.
+72. For the purposes of Article 21(8) of Regulation (EU) 2017/2402, the servicer should be considered to have well documented and adequate policies, procedures and risk management controls relating to servicing of exposures' where either of the following conditions is met:

+(a) The servicer is an entity that is subject to prudential and capital regulation and supervision in the Union and such regulatory authorisations or permissions are deemed relevant to the servicing;

+(b) The servicer is an entity that is not subject to prudential and capital regulation and supervision in the Union, and a proof of existence of well-documented and adequate policies and risk management controls is provided that also includes a proof of adherence to good market practices and reporting capabilities.
+The proof should be substantiated by an appropriate third-party review, such as by a credit rating agency or external auditor.
-21.9.
-The transaction documentation shall set out in clear and consistent terms definitions, remedies and actions relating to delinquency and default of debtors, debt restructuring, debt forgiveness, forbearance, payment holidays, losses, charge offs, recoveries and other asset performance remedies.

-56. The transaction documentation shall set out in clear and consistent terms definitions

-STS-securitisation

-(t) For the purpose of compliance with the requirements stemming from article 21(9) of the STS Regulation, remedies and actions relating to delinquency and default of debtors, debt restructuring, debt forgiveness, forbearance, losses, charge offs, recoveries and other asset performance remedies are set out in section 6.3 (Origination and servicing).

-Section 6.3 Collection and Foreclosures.
-Arrears Procedures and Foreclosure Procedures

-Section 7,5 Servicing Agreement.
+BACK TO TABLE OF CONTENTS 56 Legislative text Article 21 - Requirements relating to standardisation 21.9.
+The transaction documentation shall set out in clear and consistent terms definitions, remedies and actions relating to delinguency and default of debtors, debt restructuring, debt forgiveness, forbearance, payment holidays, losses, charge offs, recoveries and other asset performance remedies.
+STS criteria 56.
+The transaction documentation shall set out in clear and consistent terms definitions Verified?
+Yes PCS Comment See section 4.4.
+STS-securitisation "(t) For the purpose of compliance with the requirements stemming from article 21(9) of the STS Regulation, remedies and actions relating to delinquency and default of debtors, debt restructuring, debt forgiveness, forbearance, losses, charge offs, recoveries and other asset performance remedies are set out in section 6.3 (Origination and servicing)."
+Section 6.3 Collection and Foreclosures, Arrears Procedures and Foreclosure Procedures Section 7,5 Servicing Agreement.
 The relevant documents satisfy that the criterion is met.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Remedies and actions related to delinquency and default of debtor (Article 21 (9))

-68. Investors should be in a position to know, when they receive the transaction documentation, what procedures and remedies are planned in the event that adverse credit events affect the underlying exposures of the securitisation.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Remedies and actions related to delinguency and default of debtor (Article 21 (9)) 68.
+Investors should be in a position to know, when they receive the transaction documentation, what procedures and remedies are planned in the event that adverse credit events affect the underlying exposures of the securitisation.
 Transparency of remedies and procedures, in this respect, allows investors to model the credit risk of the underlying exposures with less uncertainty.
 In addition, clear, timely and transparent information on the characteristics of the waterfall determining the payment priorities is necessary for the investor to correctly price the securitisation position.
 69. To facilitate consistent interpretation of this criterion, the terms 'in clear and consistent terms' and 'clearly specify' should be further clarified.

-5.7 Remedies and actions related to delinquency and default of debtor (Article 21 (9))

-Clear and consistent terms
+EBA Final non-ABCP STS Guidelines 5.7 Remedies and actions related to delinquency and default of debtor (Article 21 (9)) Clear and consistent terms